-Located right at the entrance to the Smoky Mountains National Park, Sugarlands Riding Stables is just 2 miles from the Sugarlands Visitor Center.
-They have trail rides ranging from 4 miles to 15 miles (1-4 hours in duratoin) through the national park.
+Located right at the entrance to the Smoky Mountains National Park, Sugarlands Riding Stables is just two miles from the Sugarlands Visitor Center.
+They have trail rides ranging from four miles to 15 miles (1-4 hours in duration) through the national park.

 Smoky Mountain Riding Stables is located about ~4 miles east of Gatlinburg.
-They offer a 45-minute horseback ride over 3 miles of wooded trails and mountain streams.
+They offer a 45-minute horseback ride over three miles of wooded trails and mountain streams.

 11. Drink a Super Mug at the Smoky Mountain Brewery

 The Smoky Mountain Brewery is a Gatlinburg mainstay.
 It is the oldest craft brewery in East Tennesee and it used to be one of the only places you could get a decent beer in Gatlinburg.
-Everywhere else around town just served generic mass-produced domestic beers like Coors Light and Budweiser.
+Everywhere around town, they just served generic mass-produced domestic beers like Coors Light and Budweiser.

 Luckily, times have changed and now you’ll find craft beer all over Gatlinburg, but the beers from “The Brewery” (as it is affectionately known) are still local favorites.
 The Cherokee Red Ale and Black Bear Ale are both quite popular.
 Or if you want something lighter try the Velas Hellas, an easy-drinking German-style lager.

-The Smoky Mountain Brewery is located just a few blocks from the entrance to the national park and is the perfect place to stop for a beer after a long hike.
+The Smoky Mountain Brewery is located just a few blocks from the entrance to the national park.
+It is the perfect place to stop for a beer after a long hike.
 And if you really need to unwind you can get a “super mug” – 33.8 ounces of beer (almost the equivalent of half a six-pack) – for just $6.75.